ke6jjj/n0ary-bbs/README.md

     the username you provide here.
 The default is `bbs`, which you should have set up previously during the installation step.

+## Manual Startup

+After you've set things up above, you can get the BBS started by running the startup script:

+   sudo /usr/local/etc/rc.d/n0ary_bbs start

 # Periodic Tasks

+Congratulations!
+The BBS should now be running.
+Your next steps are to begin "administrating" the BBS by ensuring that various tasks are scheduled to run periodically by your system.

 After the BBS has been installed and is running, you should begin setting up several periodic tasks to run through "cron" -- the UNIX task scheduling